Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "subslide"}}

 As we can see in the graph, the slicing times are similar in the optimized dimension.
 However, Caterva performs better (by far) in the non-optimized dimension.
-This is because with double partitioning you simply have more to decompress the blocks affected by the slice (and not the chunks).
+This is because with double partitioning you only have to decompress the blocks containing the slice instead of the hole chunk.

-For all this, Caterva can be a good alternative to these widely-used libraries in use cases similar to the one proposed.
+This is why Caterva can be a good alternative to these widely-used libraries.

 +++ {"slideshow": {"slide_type": "slide"}}

 ### Setting data

-Now, we are going to update some hyperplanes from chunked arrays created with Caterva, Zarr, and HDF5. as before, we will also analyze the performance differences between these libraries and how double partitioning affects Caterva.
+Now, we are going to update some hyperplanes from chunked arrays created with Caterva, Zarr, and HDF5.
+As before, we will also analyze the performance differences between these libraries and how double partitioning affects Caterva.

 +++